Taking Care of Foster CATS and Kittens

 • [Optional] Water fountain

-Development & Weight
+KITTEN Development & Weight

-The most important thing about kitten weight in their early days is that they are consistently gaining weight.
+When fostering kittens, the most important thing about kitten weight in their early days is that they are consistently gaining weight.
 They should be gaining around ½ ounce (10-15g) a day and 4 ounces (100-120g) a week.
 Weight loss can let us know that there is something going wrong, so it is very important to monitor this every couple of days until they are around 6 weeks old (you can use a kitchen scale).
 Here is some guidance around how much they should weigh at different stages of their development, as well as other important milestones (see the next heading for what food is best).

 How to weigh a kitten